wilsonmar/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

 ## Voice Recognition

-   PROTIP: Those who don't have people sitting nearby can enable <strong>voice recognition</strong> to automatically type some (not all) keys.
+   PROTIP: A big benefit of working from home is that I don't have people sitting nearby.
+So now I can enable <strong>voice recognition</strong> to automatically type some (not all) keys.
 This has been available since the OSX Yosemite version.

    <a target="_blank" href="https://support.apple.com/en-us/HT203085">
    https://support.apple.com/en-us/HT203085</a>

    See <a target="_blank" href="https://www.macworld.com/article/2843499/how-to-command-your-mac-with-your-voice.html">this video</a>:

+   Give it a try:

 1. CAUTION: Enabling "Use Enhanced Dictation" (In Apple System Preferences > Dictation & Speech > Turn on Dictation) causes an approximately 800MB file to be downloaded to your Mac.